How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 #3: When Should You Start Travel Nurse Contract Negotiation?

 Negotiations are usually thought to occur at a certain point during the process.
-Most jobseekers believe that after a few conversations, the recruiter:
+Most job seekers believe that after a few conversations, the recruiter:

 • Discusses some job openings